(Under 12m2) Specification

 It’s best to know of these things before, rather than retrospectively.

-Brilliant, that’s the two absolute necessities out the way.
+Brilliant, that’s the two absolute necessities out of the way.
 You need a summerhouse (of course) and a base, so these are essential costs that you need to budget for.

-Now let’s explore some optional costs that aren’t essential to #ShedLife, but are duly welcomed nonetheless.
+Now let’s explore some optional costs that aren’t essential to ShedLife, but are duly welcomed nonetheless.

 What is the cost of a summerhouse stove?

-For those that are intent on going the full shebang on the hygge haven, cosiness is key.
+For those who are intent on going the full shebang on the hygge haven, cosiness is key.
 With this in mind, there’s one thing that does the job better than others: a lovely stove.

 Our personal recommendation is the wonderful Carse County Stoves who provide a massive range of products.